Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    ncn-m001# export SW_ADMIN_PASSWORD
    ```

-1. Prevent the use of the `rpcrdma` modules **only if needed**.
+1. Prevent the use of the `rpcrdma` module.

-   This step is required if the Kubernetes worker nodes on the system contain Mellanox ConnectX-4
-   network cards.

-   1. Determine if Mellanox ConnectX-4 network cards are in use.

-       ```bash
-       ncn-m001# ssh ncn-w001 lspci | grep ConnectX-4
-       ```

-   If no output is emitted, then skip the following sub-step and continue to the next step.
+   This step is required.
+The `rpcrdma` kernel module needs to be ignored so that it does not interfere
+   with Slingshot Host Software.

-   1. Run the following script to add the necessary parameters to the kernel command line on the worker nodes.
+   Run the following script to add the necessary parameters to the kernel command line on the worker nodes.

-       On worker nodes containing ConnectX-4 network interface cards, the `rpcrdma` kernel module needs
-       to be ignored so that it does not interfere with Slingshot Host Software.

    ```bash
    ncn-m001# /usr/share/doc/csm/upgrade/1.2/scripts/k8s/blacklist-kernel-modules.sh